Smithsonian/2026-01-27-smithsonian-online/index.md

 {% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to those with Smithsonian Institution affiliation.
+    This workshop is open to those with Smithsonian Institution affiliation and those who get in touch with us.
 </p>